williams-cs-web/williams-cs-web.github.io/README.md

 }
 ```

 The ids of all articles should be unique (one way to do this is to follow the format "semester-course-section", as above).
-The "course" field should match one of the course ids in the "catalog" field of `deptpage/data/courses.json`.
-The "instructors" field is a list of the instructors for that section.
-All fields are mandatory, including the "webpage" field (typically this should be the official course homepage, but if that doesn't exist, then just use the Williams Catalog page for that section).
+The `course` field should match one of the course ids in the `catalog` field of `deptpage/data/courses.json` (see the next step for how to add new courses).
+The `instructors` field is a list of the instructors for that section.
+All fields are mandatory, including the `webpage` field (typically this should be the official course homepage, but if that doesn't exist, then just use the Williams Catalog page for that section).
 All paths are relative to the `deptpage` directory.

-2. If the course is not yet part of the "catalog" field, then you must add it.
-Each course in the catalog field should have the following form:
+2. If the course is not yet part of the `catalog` field, then you must add it.
+Each course in the `catalog` field should have the following form:

 ```
 {